csmets/clyde.sh/src/doc/2017/hide-yo-source-hide-yo-scripts.md

 ---
-title: Hide yo’ source, hide yo’ scripts.
+title: Hide yo' source, hide yo' scripts.
 The bots are coming!
 draft: false
 ---
-# Hide yo’ source, hide yo’ scripts.
+# Hide yo' source, hide yo' scripts.
 The bots are coming!

-We can all agree that we don’t like bots coming in on our turf and digging up emails and other important goodies for us to shake our head about.
+We can all agree that we don't like bots coming in on our turf and digging up emails and other important goodies for us to shake our head about.
 However, we still need those important search bots to come in and take relevant information so those "SEO Experts" can still keep our sites rank #1 on Google.
 So what can we do about it?

 We know or are familiar about HTTPS.
 It encrypts the packets from the client to the server so if there is a man in the middle, all he is going to get is gibberish.
-However if we `curl` a website in terminal we can easily get it’s source.
+However if we `curl` a website in terminal we can easily get it's source.
 Cloudflare has a service that prevents bots from seeing emails by hiding them.
 However after the recent ['Cloudbleed'](https://en.wikipedia.org/wiki/Cloudbleed) I think second thoughts might be coming across a few customers minds.